vmgaribay/portfolio-assistant/README.md

 # Portfolio Assistant

 This is a conversational assistant developed to answer questions about my portfolio and qualifications.
-It utilizes Azure Functions, Python, and Azure AI Foundry and is deployed via GitHub Actions.
+It utilizes Azure Functions, Python, Azure AI Search, and Azure AI Foundry and is deployed via GitHub Actions.

 ## Project Structure
 ├── host.json # Azure Functions host configuration